faust64/linuxcounter-update-examples/_official/README.md

   - Update your linuxcounter machines directly via this script without the need for log into your account
   - Automate the machine update by installing a cronjob by invoking a simple command

-### Version
-0.0.1  -  Initial version, mostly c&p'ed from the old script, but also modified for working with the new API and enhanced with bugfixes and better functions

 ### Installation

 Download the file "lico-update.sh" from github, move it into your PATH and make it executable: